Multi-Cycle Assignment Problems with Rotational Diversity: Experimental Evaluation

 Furthermore, we compare the achieved profit of the assignments with the profit of the FOP strategy, which does not consider rotation and only maximizes profit.
 As the other experimental parameters are the same and also the same assignment model is used, FOP simulates the baseline setting without rotation-awareness.

 We have considered an additional baseline, where the full multi-cycle assignment problem is optimized as one single optimization model.
-This differs from our method, as all availabilities are known upfront.
+This differs from our method, as each task's and agent's availability is known already in the beginning.
 However, due to the exceeding model size, solving the extended \gap model is computationally expensive and did not yield a comparable solution within 24 CPU hours, which is substantially more than the total computational cost of successively optimizing individual cycles.
 Therefore, we do not further consider this baseline.